Coronavirus (COVID-19) Guidance for Protocol IVA’s

 - No attempt should be made to realise a consumer’s home equity under paragraph 9 of the protocol during the pandemic unless the consumer agrees to proceed.

-You can Click Here to view the full published guidance.
+You can view the full published Coronavirus Guidance by clicking on this link.

 If you are already in an IVA and are unsure whether this guidance could apply to you, you should contact the Supervisor of your arrangement to discuss your options.